caryoscelus/caryoscelus.github.io/index.md

 Hello, web wanderer.
 It's really strange to see someone coming here.

 Anyway, i am *caryoscelus*.
 I do various "creative" stuff.
-Mostly famous for WIP visual novel [The Day After][projects].
+Mostly famous for paricipating in Ludum Dare.
 More stuff to come soon - i'm working on several projects and some of them should be finished this year.
 Meanwhile, you can check [blog][blog], even though it's a bit empty as well.

 If you want to contact me for something important, better not try to do that via